Insights

 Schedule a 30-minute product demo with our experts

 There is a lot of variety in the structure of churches.
-Some are hundreds of years old wood/stone buildings, while others are brand-new campuses with a 10,000-person worship center, a K-12 private school, full gymnasium, and more.
-If your church does have an associated school, be sure to read our guide to school security systems as well.
+Some are hundreds of years old wood/stone buildings, while others are brand-new campuses with a 10,000-person worship center.
+These variations require different security measures, and purchasing an off-the-shelf commercial security camera system is unlikely to meet the needs of your church.

 Churches use Solink's security camera system to improve safety and security

-For example, Solink automatically updates all of the software on our systems.
-In addition, Solink runs automated security camera health checks to tell you if your cameras have gone offline or are blocked in some way.
+Solink automatically updates all of the software on our systems.
+Solink also runs automated security camera health checks to tell you if your cameras have gone offline or are blocked in some way.
 Video analytics, video alarms, and many other key components mentioned below require the Internet to work at optimum efficiency.

 Solink's cloud security camera system allows you to proactively monitor your religious organization